Azure/iot-operations-sdks/doc/reference/commands.md

 > [!NOTE]
 >  The Dispatcher also works with an in-memory cache to de-duplicate requests resend on reconnection.

-## CommandInvoker
+## Command invoker

-The CommandInvoker is initiated by the user.
+The Command invoker is initiated by the user.
 It will subscribe to the Response Topic, Serialize the Request and publish a message to the Request Topic.
 Since the response is not guaranteed, the client should timeout after a period of time.
 Once the response is received, it will be deserialized and sent back to the client application.

+> [!NOTE]
-A command invoker uses QoS1, persistent session and _delayed ACKs_ to guarantee delivery of request and response.
+> A command invoker should use QoS1, persistent session and _delayed ACKs_ to guarantee delivery of request and response.

 ```mermaid
 sequenceDiagram;